namu-labs-dev/front-example/README.md

   - Create one Pull Request (PR) for each route
   - /app/david/testPage1
     - branchName : david_testPage1
-    - create PR when your work done
+    - Create a PR when your work is done
   - /app/david/testPage2
     - branchName : david_testPage2
-    - create PR when your work done
+    - Create a PR when your work is done